Abubakarsidiq01/Item7-Food-Truck/DEPLOYMENT.md

 ## Step 6: Verify Deployment

 1. Visit your deployed URL
-2. Test registration and email verification
+2. Test registration (users are auto-verified)
 3. Test staff login and schedule booking
 4. Check that CSV files are being created in the `data/` directory